Estimated reading time: 5 minutes

 Networking is a great way to identify business best practices or industry benchmarks.
 Learning from what others do is a valuable strategy for all businesses.

-Benchmarking is a great way to learn how to improve a process, find cost savings or employee training tips.
+Benchmarking is a great way to learn how to improve a process and find cost savings or employee training tips.

 For example, if you own a restaurant and you belong to a restaurant association, you can find out what the latest software programs are or employee management practices that you can bring back to your own business.